One of MC’s Materialities

 MC’s activities in the fields of industry revitalization and job creation involve providing financial support (investment and loans).
 This money must be repaid; an obligation that creates an appropriate sense of tension which we believe contributes to business continuity.
 However, a key difference of this system from ordinary financing is that payment for the principal and interest is not paid for up to 10 years until the business gets on track.
 If the business starts to make a profit, MC receives a portion as a distribution of profits.
 This profit distribution is not retained in the foundation, but is instead donated to regional governmental organizations and other recovery support funds in line with our basic policy, so that it can be reused for activities to support the recovery of areas impacted by the disaster.
 By establishing a system to recirculate the recovery funds, MC is promoting further progress towards independence for the regional economies.

 Through the Mitsubishi Corporation Foundation for the Americas (MCFA) and the Mitsubishi Corporation Fund for Europe and Africa (MCFEA), MC supports a wide range of initiatives focusing on environmental conservation, education and poverty alleviation.
 The MCFA is a foundation that seeks to address environmental and societal issues in the Americas.
 It provides support to NGOs and others engaged in activities related to conservation of biodiversity, sustainable development, environmental justice, and environmental education.
-Since its establishment in 1991, the MCFA has spent approximately US$12.3 million.
+Since its establishment in 1991, the MCFA has spent approximately US$12.8 million.
 Projects supported to date include the US-based Wildlife Conservation Society Initiative’s fisheries improvement and wildlife management initiative in the Amazon river basin, as well as climate change-related research activities.
 The MCFEA is a fund that seeks to address environmental and societal issues in developing countries in Europe and Africa.
 The MCFEA supports NGOs and others engaged in activities related to environmental conservation, environmental education and research, and poverty alleviation.
-Since its establishment in 1992, the MCFEA has spent approximately GBP5.1 million.
-Currently, the MCFEA supports initiatives including a sustainable cocoa farming project by Rainforest Alliance in the Ivory Coast, a wildlife conservation project by the IUCN in Tanzania, and a fishery management project by the Sustainable Fisheries Partnership in Morocco.
+Since its establishment in 1992, the MCFEA has spent approximately GBP5.9 million.
+Currently, the MCFEA supports initiatives including a sustainable cocoa farming project by Rainforest Alliance in the Ivory Coast.

 In addition to the Mitsubishi Corporation International Scholarship for Studies in Japan, MC started the MC International Scholarship in 2000 with the aim of supporting overseas university students.
-As of the fiscal year ended March 2020, a total of 8,775 students have been awarded these scholarships.
+As of the fiscal year ended March 2021, a total of approximately 9,500 students have been awarded these scholarships.
 Aiming to help nurture the young leaders of tomorrow, MC will continue to provide various support in educational fields around the world.

-Since its establishment in 1968, MC’s wholly owned subsidiary Mitsubishi Development Pty Ltd (MDP) has conducted resource mining operations in Australia, while actively undertaking community-based activities.
-As part of the metallurgical coal business in Queensland, MDP supports local communities in and around BMA’s core operations through a local purchase program.
-The program was established to connect local and indigenous businesses to work opportunities, and has created job opportunities for over 7,000 employees.
-Furthermore, this program has created goods and service opportunities, which have resulted in approximately A$96 million being spent with over 500 local and indigenous suppliers.
+Since its establishment in 1968, MCʼs wholly owned subsidiary Mitsubishi Development Pty Ltd (MDP) has conducted resource mining operations in Australia, while actively undertaking community-based activities.
+MDP’s 50% owned BMA metallurgical coal business in Queensland, supports local communities in and around BMAʼs core operations through a local purchase program.
+The program was established to connect local and indigenous businesses to work opportunities, and has created job opportunities for over 8,000 employees.
+Furthermore, this program has created goods and service opportunities, which have resulted in approximately A$90 million being spent with over 500 local and indigenous suppliers.

-When closing mines, MC develops responsible mine closure plans that take into account social and environmental factors.
-While complying with laws and regulations, MC strives to minimize its impact on the environment and society by communicating with governments and local residents, developing appropriate mine closure plans, and implementing necessary rehabilitation measures.
+When closing mines, the operators of MC’s jointly owned mines develop responsible mine closure plans that take into account social and environmental factors.
+While complying with laws and regulations, MC and mine operators strive to minimize the impact on the environment and society by communicating with governments and local residents, developing appropriate mine closure plans, and implementing necessary rehabilitation measures.